 You are here

-As the parent of a college-age student, you already know that the college experience can be both an exciting and challenging time.
-There are many things to think about when it comes to the college years - doing well academically, making friends, managing finances, staying safe, and planning for the future.
+As the parent of a university-age student, you already know that the university experience can be both an exciting and challenging time.
+There are many things to think about when it comes to the university years - doing well academically, making friends, managing finances, staying safe, and planning for the future.

-"How to Discuss the Risks of College Drinking" is a publication that you are encouraged to read.
+"Alcohol Misuse Among College Students - What Can Parents Do?" is a video that you are encouraged to view.
 Staying connected includes having discussions on risk reduction and appropriate choices.
 It is important to talk with your student about his/her specific concerns.
 Use your conversations to strengthen your connections with them.
 Let them know that it’s okay to talk about sensitive and emotional subjects, and that it’s fine to disagree and be upset.
 You can always come back and continue the discussion later with no damage done.
 Learn to be an active listener and let them finish their sentences without interruptions or quick solutions to their problems.
 Please remember to present your views in non-critical ways in order to help them discover answers to life’s challenges.